chrisvdm/redwoodjs-stripe/README.md

 ### `<StripeProvider customer/>`

-Uses a provider to manage the StripeCart, store customer data and contain the plugin logic on the web side.
+Uses React context to manage the StripeCart, store customer data and contain the plugin logic on the web side.

 **Example 1**